PrincetonUniversity/PsyNeuLink/README.md

      Requirements:

      - Projection subclasses must see (particular) State subclasses in order to assign kwProjectionSender
-     - State subclasses must see (particular) Projection subclasses in order to assign kwProjectionType
+     - State subclasses must see (particular) Projection subclasses in order to assign PROJECTION_TYPE
      - Process must see Mechanism subclasses to assign PsyNeuLink.Functions.DefaultMechanism
      - Would like Mechanism, Projection (and possible State) classes to be extensible: developers shoud be able to create, register and refer to subclasses (plug-ins), without modifying core code